RChapman1407/RRC_phd_thesis/MATLAB/README.txt

 Plot_Salinity_Temperature_timeseries_RRC_copy.m
 Produces Figure 4.3, plot of the CMIP6 salinity and temperature timeseries (extracted from HadGEM3 and via JASMIN), plotted as anomolies from the mean

+fivebox_hosing_experiment.m
+Produces Figure 3.6, hosing experiment using 5 boxes.
+The same code could also be used to produced Figure 3.5b.

 hosingfunc.m
 Matlab function script used to implement the forcing profile described in Section 3.2, Figure 3.3 and Equation 3.2.3